bkille/BitLib/README.md

 ![Actions](https://github.com/bkille/BitLib/actions/workflows/cmake.yml/badge.svg?branch=master)[![Coverage Status](https://coveralls.io/repos/github/bkille/BitLib/badge.svg?branch=master)](https://coveralls.io/github/bkille/BitLib?branch=master)

-## Description
+# Description
-While [bit iterators](https://github.com/vreverdy/bit) are currently being proposed and reviewed by the ISO C++ Standards Committee, this repository is intended for practical use of bit containers and algorithms based on bit iterators.
-Primarily, this repository acts as an efficient replacement of `std::vector<bool>`.
-It provides implementations of many of the functions in `<algorithms>` optimized for containers of bits, in addition to providing a `bit_vector` class which has roughly the same interface as `std::vector<bool>`.
+**Primarily, this repository acts as an efficient replacement of `std::vector<bool>`.
+It provides implementations of many of the functions in [`<algorithms>`](https://en.cppreference.com/w/cpp/algorithm) optimized for containers of bits, in addition to providing a `bit_vector` class which has roughly the same interface as `std::vector<bool>`**.

-Many of the implementations in `include/bit-algorithms` come from some of my previous work [here](https://github.com/vreverdy/bit-algorithms), however that repository is also somewhat frozen, as it is tied to the ISO C++ Standards Committee proposal as well.
-In addition, it contains many overloads that are likely less practical (like forward lists of bits).
+This project is built on "[bit iterators](https://github.com/vreverdy/bit)" developed by Vincent Reverdy and many of the implementations in `include/bit-algorithms` come from some of my previous work with Vincent [here](https://github.com/vreverdy/bit-algorithms).

-## Example
+# Example
 The code below is from `example/print.cpp`.
 While the type of word that the bitvector is built off of is templated and you can use any unsigned type, it is likely that you'll want to use `uint64_t` or another 64 bit unsigned type, as that will leverage the most bit-parallelism.
 ```cpp
 #include <iostream>